Tesla Powerwall and Solar Backup in San Antonio

 Adding Battery Extensions To Your Battery Backup

 If 3,000 watts of power isn’t enough, but a Powerwall is too much, there is another option.
 Customers can add Goal Zero Tanks to their Yeti.

 The tank is a lead-acid backup battery that can connect to the Yeti.
 Each tank adds 1,250 watts of power.

 Battery Backup for Your Home: Tesla Powerwall

-Go Solar Group is also a certified tesla installer.
+Go Solar Group is also a certified Tesla installer.
 The Tesla Powerwall can power an entire home.
-The Powerwall spec sheet states that the Powerwall weighs 276 lbs, and can mount on the wall or the floor.
+The Powerwall spec sheet states that the Powerwall weighs 276 lbs and can be mounted on the wall or the floor.

 Each battery can power up to 14,000 watts in one charge.
 However, if the Powerwall has continued use, it will power up to 5,000 watts between charges.

 How many Powerwalls are needed depends on the power needs of the home and the priorities of the homeowner.
-Tesla recommends homeowners get 2 Powerwalls if they use 30 kWh per day on average and are planning on continuous use.
+Tesla recommends homeowners get two Powerwalls, if they use 30 kWh per day on average and are planning on continuous use.

 30 kWh may seem small, but it is equivalent to 30,000 watts.
 Homeowners will need to look at their monthly usage on their power bills to determine how much power they regularly use.